How to Increase Space in a Popup Camper: Expert Tips

 Multifunctional Appliances

 In tiny campers, every item should earn its keep by serving multiple purposes.
-We’ve transformed our camper by carefully selecting appliances that maximize function while minimizing space.
+We’ve transformed our camper by carefully picking appliances that do more while taking up less space.

 Our favorite multi-purpose winner?
 A good quality portable induction cooktop.
-Unlike traditional propane stoves in older RVs and motorhomes, these compact units cook faster, generate less heat inside your camper, and store flat when not in use.
+These compact units cook faster, generate less heat inside, and store flat when you don’t need them.

 Other space-saving appliances we love: